DataDog/integrations-extras/redis_cloud/README.md

 ### Service Checks

-Redis Cloud does not include any service checks.
+The Redis Cloud integration does not include any service checks.

 ### Events

-Redis Cloud does not include any events.
+The Redis Cloud integration does not include any events.

 ## Troubleshooting